rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-16-sep-2020.md

 Thanks so much to our anonymous donors.
-We don't often receive donations, so this was a nice suprise!
+We don't often receive donations, so this was a nice surprise!
 We intend to put all monetary contributions to use funding events or new contributors, and we'll let you know what we do with the funds when we spend them.